 Article 7 - Risks - Force majeure

-The risks connected with the hardware are transferred to customer at the moment of the delivery.
-The customer will take out an insurance against the risks at his own expense.
+The risks connected with the hardware are transferred to the customer at the moment of the delivery.
+The customer will take out insurance against the risks at his own expense.
 Parties are not responsible for the consequences of force majeure, coincidences, interruption of or delays in the deliveries of the manufacturer/supply company.

 Article 8 - Rights of intellectual ownership

 The delivery does not imply the transfer of rights of intellectual ownership.
 The fact that the source code of the software is located in the rooms of the customer (temporarily or not) does not do prejudice to this.
 The supplier will reserve all possible rights.
 The customer will be granted the right to use the software, which right cannot be transferred and is non-exclusive, and this under the conditions of the software manufacturer.
-The customer and his assigns do not have the right to make adaptations or modifications to the software, or to distribute the software to third parties or let third parties use it, even if the source code is located in the rooms of the customer.
-Customer only has the right to make copies, to the extent that this has been expressly authorised in a licence agreement.
+The customer and his assigns do not have the right to make adaptations or modifications to the software or to distribute the software to third parties or let third parties use it, even if the source code is located in the rooms of the customer.
+The customer only has the right to make copies, to the extent that this has been expressly authorised in a licence agreement.
 The customer guarantees that the software and the information supplied with it will be considered to be business secrets of the supplier or the software developer.
-If the customer does not comply with the obligations included in this article, he will be obliged to compensate all damage resulting from this infringement.
+If the customer does not comply with the obligations included in this article, he will be obliged to compensate for all damage resulting from this infringement.
 This compensation is set at a minimum amount of 25,000 EUR.
 The supplier has the right to prove the real damage, by all legal means, if it exceeds this amount.
 Moreover, the supplier has the right to cancel this agreement, without any summons, and to claim the immediate return of the system, including all its accessories.

 Article 9 - Breach of contract